 During the radical period in 1793-94, propaganda and popular culture hailed the sans-culottes as the humble vanguard of the French Revolution.
 Their political impact, however, was negated by the growing centralisation of Jacobin power.

 But by the spring of 1793, Holland, Britain, and Spain had joined the fight against the French Revolutionaries, all believing that if the country’s Revolution succeeded in its endeavour, their own monarchies would soon fall as well.

-Seeing their fight threatened, the Girondins and Montagnards began exploring the possibility of working with one another — something that had been unthinkable just a few months prior but that now seemed the only way to save their Revolution.
+Seeing their fight threatened, the Girondins and Montagnards began exploring the possibility of working with one another — something that had been unthinkable just a few months prior but that now seemed the only way to save the French Revolution.

 Meanwhile, the Girondins were effectively trying to neutralize the sans-culottes’ ability to act independently.
 They had stepped up their efforts to repress them — arresting one of their primary members, Hébert, among others — and had demanded an investigation into the Paris Commune and the behavior of the Sections, as these had been the main local institutions of sans-culottes politics.

 This provoked the final effective Parisian insurrection of the Revolutionary period.

 And like they had at the Bastille and during the August insurrection that overthrew the monarchy, the Parisian sans-culottes answered the call from the Sections of the Paris Commune, forming an uprising.

 The Montagnard saw this as an opportunity to get one over on their opponents in the National Convention, and abandoned their plans to cooperate with the Girondins.
 Meanwhile, the Paris Commune, dominated by the sans-culottes, demanded Girondin leaders be tried for treason.